mozilla-services/socorro/docs/glossary.rst

        and :term:`minidumps <minidump>`.
 It is the data packet that is sent by the :term:`crash reporter`, accepted by the collector, and processed by the processor.

+       Socorro doesn't accept all incoming crash reports.
+The collector has a throttler which rejects some crash reports.

+       Crash reports get rejected for a variety of reasons:

+       1. **The crash report is malformed in some fundamental way.**

+       2. **The crash report is from a cohort we get many crash reports from and we don't need them all.** For example, we only accept 10% of Firefox desktop, release channel, Windows crash reports.

+       3. **The crash report contains something we cannot accept.** There have been bugs in the crash reporter in the past where it sent crash reports the user did not consent to.
+We reject crash reports that have the markers of these bugs.

        .. seealso::